bluesillybeard/Pinc2/readme.md

 - built-in text / font rendering
     - This is an extremely common thing to do, so it may make sense to just add this into Pinc directly - maybe an official (but separate) module?
     - Would we want to do only basic text (ASCII), a partial implementation of unicode (ex: FreeType), or a full text shaping engine (ex: HarfBuz)?
+- Add option to capture mouse and lock mouse
+    - Capture mouse just forces it to be in the window.
+As much as I hate this as a user, may as well just add it for completeness.
+    - Lock mouse forces it to be in the window, and is used for first-person games for camera movement, and sometimes by applications (like Blender) to have infinite mouse movement for certain operations (like changing unbounded sliders or panning the camera).
+- header option to only include types and not functions
+- User data pointer for every Pinc object
+- Potentially allow a different framebuffer format for each window
+- binding policy
+    - how bindings to new languages should be handled, maintained, etc.
+    - building the library and shipping the .so for dynamic languages, integrating with the build system of native languages, etc.
+- expose the Pinc temp allocator for user convenience

+## TODO for internal library
 - test and get working on different compilers / implementations of libc
     - gcc
+        - Going back to GCC 8 seems reasonable enough
     - MSVC, as much as their C compiler sucks
         - how far back do we want to support?
 MSVC from 2010?
     - emscripten (once web support is added)